javif89/howtohomelab.fyi/README.md

 which is arguably the most valuable thing you have in life.
 Hopefully we can help you skip through the BS.

+Built with the [Zensical](https://zensical.org) static site generator.

+To contribute just fork and clone the repo locally, install zensical and [just](just.systems) or use the included dev shell, and run `just init` then `just serve`.

 ## Outline of topics to cover

 Each item in the list will have a status of: TODO, WIP, or WRITTEN.